tienngm2049/courses-collection/README.md

 # Courses Collection

-This repository serves as a collection of my course connections.
-Below, you can find a list of my completed and ongoing courses along with their respective completion or current progress dates:
+This repository serves as a collection of my courses and learning endeavors.
+Below, you can find a list of my completed, ongoing courses, and self-study projects:

+## Courses with Certificates

 1. [IBM Data Analyst Professional Certificate](https://github.com/tienngm2049/ibm-data-analyst-professional-certificate)
    - Completion Date: June 28, 2023